Watch the replay: Hudson Valley Alliance for Housing and Conservation

 The Hudson Valley Affordable Housing & Conservation Strategy has been featured at several forums in and outside of the region:

-Rebecca Gillman Crimmins and Steve Rosenberg keynoted the Mohonk Consultations Conference at Mohonk Mountain House in New Paltz in November.
+- Rebecca Gillman Crimmins and Steve Rosenberg keynoted the Mohonk Consultations Conference “Room Enough for Both” at Mohonk Mountain House in New Paltz in November.

-The project could not have proceeded without generous support provided by:
+The project could not have proceeded to this point without generous support provided by:

 This section describes the methodology used to identify places where there is both suitability and receptivity towards additional land conservation and affordable housing initiatives.
 The suitability of a place was determined based on the quantitative analysis of physical attributes of both built and natural conditions.
 Receptivity was determined based on qualitative documentation of perceived local receptivity towards housing and conservation initiatives.